gklptrgt/Futures-Toolkit---Chrome-Extension/README.md

-# Futures Toolkit - Chrome-Extension 🛠
+# Futures Toolkit - Chrome Extension 🛠
 I wanted to calculate my positions, possible profit and losses in a fast way and came up with this idea.

 This is a JavaScript function that calculates the potential profit and risk of a trade based on the user input for return on equity (ROE), leverage, and margin.